MARC WB3JOE/R W3NWA Southeastern PA

 The instruction manual is here: www.mfjenterprises.com/pdffiles/MFJ-259B.pdf

-Lending Library for reference material includes popular titles like the ARRL Handbook and the ARRL Antenna Book.
+Lending Library for reference material includes popular titles like the ARRL Handbook (2012), the ARRL Operating Manual and the ARRL Public Service Handbook.